MDSC 20009/SOC 20009 - Introduction to Data Science

 Students may petition to have other statistics courses accepted to fulfill the requirement, by contacting Mim Thomas (firstname.lastname@example.org).

-The following courses have seats set aside specifically for MDSC students:
+Although MDSC accepts several statistics courses to fulfill the minor, the following two statistics courses have seats set aside specifically for MDSC students:

 SOC 30903 – Statistics for Sociological Research– Sociology faculty - Rotating, offered every semester